princewritecode/CRUD-comments/README.md

 Application Structure
 The project has the following structure:

+Application Structure
+The project has the following structure:

-app.js: The main entry point of the application that sets up the Express server and defines the routes. views/: Contains the EJS templates used to render the HTML views. public/: Contains static assets like CSS and client-side JavaScript files. routes/: Contains the route handlers for different URL paths. data/: Contains a sample data file for initial tweets (comments).
+index.js: The main entry point of the application that sets up the Express server and defines the routes. views/: Contains the EJS templates used to render the HTML views. data/: Contains a sample data file for initial tweets (comments).

 Features
 Create a New Tweet
 Access the application in your web browser at http://localhost:3000.